NoiseShift: Resolution-Aware Noise Recalibration for Better Low-Resolution Image Generation: Experimental Results

 We further evaluate \method{} on Flux-Dev~\cite{flux2024}, a distilled flow-matching DiT model that incorporates a resolution-aware time-shift parameter.
 The noise schedule in Flux-Dev shifts depending on the target resolution: higher-resolution images retain larger $\sigma_t$ values for longer, effectively extending their time in high-signal regimes.

 While Flux-Dev adjusts the actual sampling schedule based on resolution, \method{} instead calibrates the \emph{conditioning input} to the denoiser without altering the forward noise schedule itself.
-In that sense, our approach operates as a lightweight test-time correction, “cheating” the model’s expectations without modifying its architecture or training.
+In that sense, our approach operates as a lightweight test-time correction, adjusting the model’s expectations without modifying its architecture or training.

-As shown in Table~\ref{tab:flux_laion_celeb_main}, \method{} provides consistent improvements from 64$\times$64 to 768$\times$768 on LAION-COCO and CelebA.
-Although gains are modest, they are notable given that Flux-Dev is a distilled model and our method requires no finetunning.
-Interestingly, at 1024$\times$1024, performance remains unchanged or slightly reduced, likely because it is the resolution of the final stage training, reducing the impact of calibration.
-These results suggest that \method{} complements, but does not replace, the resolution-aware scheduling baked into the model itself.
+As shown in Table~\ref{tab:flux_laion_celeb_main}, \method{} improves the quality of images generated by Flux-Dev from 64$\times$64 to 768$\times$768 on LAION-COCO and CelebA.
+Although gains are modest, they are notable given that Flux-Dev is a distilled model with a resolution-aware noise sampler, and our method requires very low cost.